syncfusion-content/uwp-docs/uwp/SfGantt/Appearance.md

 # Appearance

-## Customization
-This topic gives an overview on how to customize the TaskBar in the Gantt chart.
+The SfGantt control provides options to customize the look and feel of the visual.

-### Visual Customization
+## Visual Customization
-The following properties are used for visual customization of the TaskBar.
+The fill color of the taskbar,parent taskbar, milestone and progressbar can be defined by using the below properties.
-* [`ParentTaskBarBrush`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~ParentTaskBarBrushProperty.html) – To customize the parent taskbar brush.
+* [`ParentTaskBarBrush`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~ParentTaskBarBrushProperty.html) – Used to set the background color for the parent taskbar.
-* [`ParentProgressIndicatorBrush`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~ParentProgressIndicatorBrushProperty.html) – To customize the parent progress brush.
+* [`ParentProgressIndicatorBrush`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~ParentProgressIndicatorBrushProperty.html) – Used to set the background color for the parent progress bar.
-* [`TaskBarBrush`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~TaskBarBrushProperty.html) – To customize the taskbar brush.
+* [`TaskBarBrush`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~TaskBarBrushProperty.html) – Used to set the background color for the taskbar.
-* [`TaskProgressIndicatorBrush`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~TaskProgressIndicatorBrushProperty.html) – To customize the task progress brush.
+* [`TaskProgressIndicatorBrush`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~TaskProgressIndicatorBrushProperty.html) – Used to set the background color for task progress bar.
-* [`MilestoneBrush`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~MilestoneBrushProperty.html) – To customize the milestone brush.
+* [`MilestoneBrush`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~MilestoneBrushProperty.html) – Used to set the background color for the milestone.

-Following code snippet shows how to use these properties for the visual customization of the TaskBar.
+The following code example explains the visual customization of the TaskBar.

 <table>
 <tr>
 <td>